Azure/fta-appmigration/docs/net-migration-checklist.md

 > 💡 **[Azure Migration Center]** offers resources, tools and programmes for evaluating and performing Web App Migrations.

-> 💡 Consider using an evaluation tool like the [App Service Migration Tool] or a third party tool to scan and generate a report on the current state.
+> 💡 Use the **[App Service Migration Assistant]** or a third party tool to scan and generate a report on the current state of the Web App.

+> 📖 Read [Migrate your .NET web app or service to Azure App Service] for an extensive list of App Service migration considerations.

 #### Web tier